droonga/droonga.org/reference/commands/search/index.md

   This parameter is optional.

 `defaultOperator`
-: The default logical operator string for multiple queries listed in the `query`.
+: A string to specify the default logical operator for multiple queries listed in the `query`.
 Possible values:

    * `"&&"` : means "AND" condition.
    * `"||"` : means "OR" condition.